Sauravskv07/Block-chain-based-Voting-System/README.md

 2. Start/End of voter’s registration
 3. Start/End of the voting.

-Re-registering for voting
-Re-registering needs to be done for every voting season.
-Admin Node will insert a new checkpoint before which all the registered participants become invalid.
-This is a way to prevent *Zombie voters*( voters who have died or would not vote) in our voting list.

-Casting Vote
 Casting vote transaction requires that your unique ID generated from aadhar and secret should have been already registered.
 Thus now you can vote signing the vote by your unique id and sending the vote to the admin node i.e. the Election Commision Node.

-Counting of Votes:
 Our web server would be running various functions to count total registered users, number of votes to each constituency party wise and other important details and would be triggered by each new block of vote tokens mined and updating the web portal with the information.

-For People with no Computation Power( i.e. mobile devices/ computer) A user node can have multiple votes and can have multiple registrations for different people.
-So a person can find the nearest user node , register to it and vote using that node.
+Re-registering for voting needs to be done for every voting season.
+Admin Node will insert a new checkpoint before which all the registered participants become invalid.
+This is a way to prevent *Zombie voters*( voters who have died or would not vote) in our voting list.

 - Features that the system provides:
 1. Easy Registration of voters with proper verification.